Claris FileMaker WebDirect 19 Guide

 - custom app, database, file - what FileMaker Pro creates and what web users access through FileMaker WebDirect

-- Admin Console - refers to Admin Console for FileMaker Server, FileMaker Cloud for AWS, and FileMaker Cloud, unless describing a particular product.
-FileMaker Cloud Admin Console refers to Admin Console for both FileMaker Cloud products, unless describing a particular product.
+- Admin Console - refers to Admin Console for FileMaker Server and FileMaker Cloud, unless describing a particular product.

 For additional documentation, visit the Product Documentation Center.